surfly/docs/tutorial/chapter1.md

 <a name="session"></a>
 #### Field masking{#session}

-When a client places an order during a session, we don't want the agent to be able to see their payment details.
-Therefore, we will mask some form data from the agent.
+When a client places an order during a session, we don't want the agent to be able to see their payment details and we would therefore like to mask some form data from the agent.

 To enable [field masking](../introduction/integration_options.md/#field_masking) (the follower will not see the leader's input), add the 'surfly_private' attribute to fields containing sensitive information:
 ``` html
 <span>Card Number</span>
 <input type="text" size="20" data-stripe="number" surfly_private>
 ```
-In our example, we will use field masking on the last three fields of our order form as they contain information about the client's card.
+In our example, we only use field masking on the last three fields of our order form as they contain information about the client's card.
 As can be seen in the image, the agent only see crosses (x's) instead of the leader's input:

 ![field masking](http://i.imgur.com/lRIa8hf.jpg)